compiledkernel-idk/pacboost/README.md

 ## Description

-Pacboost is a high-performance Arch Linux package manager frontend with advanced security features, TUI dashboard, and minimal interaction.
+Pacboost is a high performance Arch Linux package manager frontend with advanced security features, TUI dashboard, and minimal interaction.
+Downloadand installation speeds can be 2x and more faster.
+It support official pacman, AUR, Flatpak, Snap, AppImage, Docker and Podman.

 <img src="assets/logo.svg" alt="pacboost logo" width="400" />